Psychology

 First-year:

 Both tracks emphasize core content and basic clinical/assessment skills in the first year, and emphasize practical experience and professional skills in the second year.
-Doctoral preparation track students are required to identify a thesis advisor and thesis topic by the end of their first year in the program.
+Doctoral preparation track students are paired with a thesis advisor upon admission.

 Second-year: